Ujjwal-9/Scence-Prediction/README.md

 # Scence-Prediction
 This program predicts whether the sentence you wrote is POSITIVE OR NEGATIVE

 ##To get Started:
-On Your terminal, type:
+On Your Terminal, Type:
 ####pip install -r requirements.txt